hackercouch/hackercouch/_couches/simison.md

 ### Modern nomad, an activist and a friend.

-I’m a lot on the road, it’s in my nature.
-Often I hitchhike.
-I consider myself as a modern vagabond or nomad.
-I can do my work from anywhere and sometimes I’m not doing paid work for long times.
+I've spent a lot of my time on the road — it’s in my nature.
+Often I've hitchhiked, cycled or hiked a mountain.

 I'm a thinker, maker & activist.

-I like building stuff, be it from wood or code.
+I like making stuff, be it from wood, electronics or code.

-Techie, [working](http://www.mikaelkorpela.fi/volunteering/) most of my time on open source & non-profit travel projects (I co-founded [Trustroots](https://www.trustroots.org/), I work on [Hitchwiki](http://hitchwiki.org/) / [Nomadwiki](http://nomadwiki.org/) / [Trashwiki](http://trashwiki.org/) and bunch of other stuff).
+I'm a techie working at [Automattic](https://automattic.com/).
+As a hobby, I build open source & non-profit [travel projects](http://www.mikaelkorpela.fi/volunteering/) (I co-founded [Trustroots](https://www.trustroots.org/team) and I'm also behind [Hitchwiki](http://hitchwiki.org/), [Nomadwiki](http://nomadwiki.org/) and [Trashwiki](http://trashwiki.org/)).

 I enjoy a company of positive and talkative people.
 Don’t be evil.
 Be yourself.